 Areas of research conducted by the members:

-- novel methods for threat tracking and identification.
+- Novel methods for threat tracking and identification

 Research and development

-All of our current findings and analysis results are posted on CERT Polska blog at cert.pl.
+Our current findings and analysis results are posted on CERT Polska blog at cert.pl.

 Papers, presentations and community engagements

-As mentioned in the Goals section we are involved in creation of various security workshops and trainings, security awareness materials and, as CERT Polska, we host an annual conference - SECURE.
+As mentioned in the GOALS section we are involved in creation of various security workshops and trainings, security awareness materials and, as CERT Polska, we host an annual conference - SECURE.